Blog \ Development

 The best agile projects begin with a high-quality product owner.
 They are responsible for working with all stakeholders to build a list of requirements, features, and other tasks necessary for a successful development.

 This list is referred to as a product backlog.
-Each backlog item should have a clear rank, description, size, and value to the project.
+Each product backlog item should have a clear rank, description, size, and metric to the project.

 The product owner also helps determine the development team’s priorities and plan the larger development lifecycle.
 Items at the top of the list are completed first and should have a detailed vision for their completion.

-The product owner should also regularly meet with the team to go over the backlog and make edits based upon new priorities.
+The product owner should also regularly meet with the team to go over the backlog and make edits based upon new priorities and workflows.

 If either the product owner or the backlog is lacking, the entire project is less likely to succeed—and morale will be even more difficult to maintain.